OpenKH/OpenKh/docs/bbs/memory only/PlayerData.md

 # PLAYER DATA

-This isn't a file, but a memory region in the executable.
+This isn't a file, but data specification that appears instantiated in memory.

 ## Stats